 - The passport applicant (in this case, the infant) has to apply in person.
 This implies that the parents or legal guardian must bring the baby when submitting the application in person.

 - Complete Form DS-11 with the baby’s full legal name, social security number, and other personal information.
 More information about Form DS-11 can be found here.

-- Provide any supporting documents as required in the form.
+- Provide any supporting documents as required in the application.

 - Do not sign the application unless instructed to do so.

-- Certified birth certificate issued by the city, county, or state
+- Certified birth certificate issued by city, county, or state

 - Consular report of American birth abroad

 - Previously issued US passport